Evidence Level

 What is the recommended dosage of Magnesium Sulfate?

-Does Magnesium Sulfate interact with medications?
+Does Magnesium Sulfate interact with any medications?

 References(3 citations)